How Democrats came up short in bid to expand House majority

 How Democrats came up short in bid to expand House majorityNew

-MONROE, Iowa (AP) — House Democrats lost enough seats in this month’s elections that they’ll have the smallest majority in over a century.
+MONROE, Iowa (AP) — House Democrats lost enough seats in this month’s elections that they’ll have the smallest majority in more than a century.
 To find out what happened, the party has already begun a “deep dive” examination, and so far it’s blaming a parade of missteps.
-They include moving too far to the left on national issues, not explaining well of how they’d fix an outbreak-ravaged economy, and failing to grow their appeal with enough Latinos.
-House Democrats also were hurt by curtailing in-person campaigning amid the pandemic.
+They include moving too far to the left on national issues, not explaining well how they’d fix an outbreak-ravaged economy and failing to grow their appeal with enough Latinos.
+House Democrats also were hurt by curtailing in-person campaigning amid the coronavirus pandemic.
 But a major factor was President Donald Trump’s ability to drive strong turnout.